Brand Logo of Dr. Karthigesan Heart Rhythm Clinic.

 In a Transthoracic Echocardiogram (TTE), a compact handheld device - the probe - is placed over the chest, visualising and assessing the heart's structure and function with remarkable accuracy.

-Taking a step further into specialised care, the Transesophageal Echocardiogram (TEE) is only performed by specially trained cardiologists like Dr Karthigesan.
+Taking a step further into specialised care, the Transesophageal Echocardiogram (TEE) can only be performed by specially trained Interventional cardiologist like Dr Karthigesan.
 This 30 to 60-minute procedure, generally conducted in a hospital setting, involves passing a transducer through the mouth into the oesophagus, situated behind the heart.
 The transducer projects images onto a monitor, offering visual clarity surpassing that of TTE and facilitating the diagnosis of certain cardiac conditions.

 At Dr Karthigesan's clinic, we don't just perform echocardiograms - we provide an in-depth exploration of your heart, guided by expertise and driven by compassion.
 Join us on a journey towards superior cardiac health and experience the difference that expert care can make.